Fed policymakers agree rates on hold for 'a time'

 Similarly, the minutes noted that policymakers regarded the current rate stance "as likely to remain appropriate for a time" as long as the economy stays on track.

-At the same time, America's central bankers were engaged in what has become a long discussion on how to best manage monetary policy.
+Part of the Fed's meeting in December focused on what has become a long discussion on how to best manage monetary policy.

 The minutes also said various policymakers proposed discussing at future meetings topics including a "potential role of a standing repo facility" as well as "the setting of administered rates" and the long-run composition of the Fed's Treasury holdings.